keboola/developers-docs/extend/common-interface/actions.md

 Actions provide a way to execute very quick tasks in a single Docker extension, using a single code base.
 The default component's action (`run`) executes as a background, asynchronous, job.
 It is queued, has plenty of execution time, and there are cases when you might not want to wait for it.
+Apart from the default `run`, there can be synchronous actions, which have limited execution time and you must wait for them.
+When we refer to **actions** we mean *synchronous actions*.
 Using actions is fully optional.

 ## Use Case
 For example in our database extractor the main task (`run` action) is the data extraction itself.
 But we also want to be